fyrox-book/fyrox-book.github.io/src/scripting/executor.md

 }
 ```

-Executor has full access to the engine, and through it to the main application window.
+The executor has full access to the engine, and through it to the main application window.
 You can freely change desired
 parts, `Executor` implements `Deref<Target = Engine> + DerefMut` traits, so you can use its instance as an "alias"
 to engine instance.